Hair Alcohol Testing

 - Free sample collection at our UK-wide Walk in Centres

-Testing for alcohol in head hair works by detecting two metabolites of alcohol: ethyl glucuronide (EtG) and fatty acid ethyl esters (FAEEs).
+Testing for alcohol in head hair works by detecting two metabolites of alcohol: ethyl glucuronide (EtG) and the fatty acid ethyl ester (FAEE); ethyl palmitate (EtPa).
 These alcohol biomarkers are absorbed into the hair via different routes and their levels can assist in assessing excessive alcohol consumption.
 Both markers are analysed because they are affected by external factors in different ways.
 EtG is produced by the liver and is incorporated into the hair mainly through sweat.
 It is hydrophilic, meaning that it is water soluble.
 As such, some EtG may be lost through the use of hair dye and excessive hair washing.

-FAEEs are produced in the blood and incorporated into hair via sebum.
-FAEEs are lipophilic and therefore not water soluble, so although not affected by hair washing, the amount detected could be affected by use of alcohol-containing hairsprays, gels and wax.
+EtPa is produced in the blood and incorporated into hair via sebum.
+EtPa (FAEEs) are lipophilic and therefore not water soluble, so although not affected by hair washing, the amount detected could be affected by use of alcohol-containing hairsprays, gels and wax.

-Because of the respective strengths and weaknesses, both EtG and FAEE tests should be performed and their findings should support each other in order to determine chronic excessive consumption of alcohol.
+Because of the respective strengths and weaknesses, both EtG and EtPa tests should be performed and their findings should support each other in order to determine chronic excessive consumption of alcohol.

 Unlike hair drug testing where the metabolites are absorbed through the root of the hair, when an individual consumes alcohol the markers are found along the entire length of the hair.
 Therefore, it is not possible to segment the hair.